d4rken-org/sdmaid-se/PRIVACY_POLICY.md

 SD Maid needs to know which apps you have installed to be able to interpret the results correctly.
 * "AppCleaner" suggests files that can be deleted to gain more storage space.
 Each suggested file belongs to an installed app this requires knowing all installed apps.
 * "AppControl" offers a searchable and filterable list of apps on your device.
 Depending your device, various actions are available per app, as well as batch operations on multiple apps.
+* "SystemCleaner" searches the device based on user supplied criteria.
+One criteria can be to find APKs which are already installed.
+To determine if an APK is already installed, SD Maid needs to which apps are currently installed on your device.

 ### Accessibility service